-What Is The Dependent Care Advantage Account?
+What is the Dependent Care Advantage Account?

-Who Is Not Eligible To Enroll?
+Who Is Not Eligible to Enroll?

 Employees paid on a fee basis are not eligible to participate in the DCAA.